Public perception often helps form reality, and at The

 In a few business units where we are not at 100%, the Company is working to replenish in key areas where water stress is highest.

-Q. How will Coca-Cola’s water replenishment efforts change now that the Company has met its 2020 goal?
+Coca-Cola Company’s water replenishment efforts change now that it has met its 2020 goal?

 A. Our goal to replenish all the water we use as a system does not end now that we have met this goal.
 Our sustainability efforts are ongoing.
 As our business continues to grow, we intend to continue to replenish 100% of the water we use in our drinks and their production.
 That means that each year we expect to continue to balance the water we use through wastewater treatment and replenishment projects around the world.
 Maintaining 100% replenishment is something on which our Company and our bottling partners are focused.